-And just like that, players have reported for training camp.
+And just like that, Week 1 is upon us.
 The NFL offseason felt about as short-lived as Tom Brady's retirement.

 After all, we have more important matters to discuss.
 You know, like Lamar Jackson revealing a bulked-up physique, Kyler Murray partaking in cryptic Instagram activity and Brady hopping on a Justin Bieber-inspired TikTok trend to address the Tuck Rule.

-Because a new season is almost upon us and it's never cool to show up unprepared, here is a refresher on some of the defining off-the-field moments since the Los Angeles Rams hoisted the Lombardi Trophy in February.
+Because we're on the the eve of real, meaningful football and it's never cool to show up unprepared, here is a refresher on some of the defining off-the-field moments since the Los Angeles Rams hoisted the Lombardi Trophy in February.

 Love is in the offseason

 The thing about getting married in the offseason, is that it does make sense from a scheduling perspective.
 We're going to go out on a limb and say that's probably why so many players -- and coaches -- tend to do it.
 The 2022 offseason was no exception to the trend.

 In March, Patrick Mahomes took his talents to Hawai'i to wed his longtime girlfriend, Brittany Matthews (Mahomes).
 Several of his Kansas City Chiefs teammates including Travis Kelce, Orlando Brown Jr., Tyrann Mathieu and Clyde Edwards-Helaire were in attendance at the Maui ceremony.

 While Mahomes' wedding looked like an all-around good (read: lavish) time, it was lacking the theatrics of another high-profile NFL wedding.